-2.3.18 Cost of Services and Operating Expenses
+2.3.18 Operating Expenses

-Cost of services and operating expenses are recognized as they are incurred.
-Cost and expenses are recognized in the profit or loss when a decrease in future economic benefit related to a decrease of an asset or an increase of a liability has risen other than distributions to equity participants that can be measured reliably.
-Cost and expenses are recognized in the profit or loss on the basis of systematic and rational allocation procedures when economic benefits are expected to arise over several accounting periods and the association with income can only be broadly or indirectly determined; or immediately when expenditure produces no future economic benefits or when, and to the extent that, future economic benefits do not qualify, cease to qualify, for recognition in the statement of financial position as an asset.
+Operating expenses are recognized as they are incurred.
+Expenses are recognized in the profit or loss when a decrease in future economic benefit related to a decrease of an asset or an increase of a liability has risen other than distributions to equity participants that can be measured reliably.
+Expenses are recognized in the profit or loss on the basis of systematic and rational allocation procedures when economic benefits are expected to arise over several accounting periods and the association with income can only be broadly or indirectly determined; or immediately when expenditure produces no future economic benefits or when, and to the extent that, future economic benefits do not qualify, cease to qualify, for recognition in the statement of financial position as an asset.

-For the period ending December 31, 2023, cost of services and operating expenses includes personnel services, maintenance and other operating expenses, financial expenses and non-cash expenses.
+For the period ending December 31, 2024, operating expenses includes personnel services, maintenance and other operating expenses, financial expenses and non-cash expenses.

-2.3.19 Income Tax
+2.3.19 Franchise Tax